jimka2001/clojure-rte/doc/genus.md

 `subtype?`.
 While you are expected to add a method `typep` for your new type, you must not add methods to `inhabited?`, `disjoint?`, or `subtype?`.
-To fully implement a new type, you must provide several methods which extend some built-in multimethods:  `-canonicalize-type`, `-inhabited?`, `-disjoint?`, and `-subtype?`.
+To fully implement a new type, you must provide several methods which extend some built-in multimethods:  `valid-type?`, `-canonicalize-type`, `-inhabited?`, `-disjoint?`, and `-subtype?`.

 The methods `-inhabited?`, `-disjoint?`, and `-subtype?`,